It’s so Cold, my Attic Froze Over

 Attic frost is a sign that you have an underlying moisture problem in your attic that you may not have previously noticed.
 For one reason or another (i.e: poor ventilation, improper insulation, etc.), your attic space is trapping warm, moist air which is already problematic.
 Add in dropping temperatures, and the water vapors in the air will begin to condense onto your attic building materials.
 If temperatures dip low enough, this condensation will begin to freeze over.

-Attic frost in South Jersey is a sign of underlying moisture problems.
+A frozen attic is a sign of underlying moisture problems.
 Moisture problems that NEED to be addressed in order to maintain the condition of your home.
 Unaddressed moisture can lead to serious property damage, potential mold development and diminished property value.
 We can never stress enough the importance of constant attic moisture control in your NJ home.

 Regularly check for Leaks: